PyTorchGeoNodes: Enabling Differentiable Shape Programs for 3D Shape Reconstruction: Validation

-\sinisa{Next, we evaluate our approach on challenging real-world scenarios on a subset of validation scenes from ScanNet~\cite{dai2017scannet}, which provides RGB-D scans of indoor environments.
-We select a subset of object instances from ScannotateDataset~\cite{ainetter2023hocsearch} for which we manually annotated 48 cabinets, 67 sofas, 61 chairs, and 100 tables.} We consider only object instances that can be approximated by our shape programs and ignore instances that are not yet included in our framework, \eg tables with built-in cabinets.
+We evaluate our approach on challenging real-world scenarios on validation scenes from ScanNet~\cite{dai2017scannet}, which provides RGB-D scans of indoor scenes.
+We selected a subset of object instances from the Scannotate dataset~\cite{ainetter2023hocsearch} for which we manually annotated 57 sofas, 52 chairs, and 67 tables.

-Table~\ref{tab:eval_shape_scannet} evaluates quality for object shape reconstruction for sofa and chair categories, we report the numbers for cabinet and table in the supplementary.
-In addition to classification accuracy, we measure the quality of our reconstructions by comparing them to the ground truth CAD models from SCANnotateDataset.
-Similarly to synthetic experiments, we maintain solid classification accuracy, except for shape parameters representing small details.
-At the same time our method is comparable in quality to the ground truth CAD models and we confirm the benefits of our refinement procedure.
-We emphasize that our method generates good lightweight reconstructions with a small number of vertices and faces: the average for our reconstructed meshes is 64 and 100 respectively, compared to ground truth meshes with 2760 and 10918.
-Figure~\ref{fig:qualfig} shows some qualitative results.